Bangladesh Naval Aviation

-Bangladesh Naval Aviation (বাংলাদেশ নেভাল এভিয়েশন) is the Aviation wing of Bangladesh Navy.
-The unit started its journey on 14 July 2011 making the Bangladesh Navy a two-dimensional force.
+Bangladesh Naval Aviation (বাংলাদেশ নেভাল এভিয়েশন) is the aviation wing of the Bangladesh Navy.
+The unit started its journey on 14 July 2011, making the Bangladesh Navy a two-dimensional force.

 History

-The Bangladesh Navy started its journey during the Bangladesh liberation war in 1971.
-At that time navy was a force equipped with surface ships only.
-Coming in the new millennium, the Bangladesh Navy started to feel the necessity of being a three-dimensional force equipped with submarines and aircraft.
-It was the year of 2009 when the first two aircraft were ordered for the navy.
+The Bangladesh Navy started its journey during the Bangladesh War of Independence in 1971.
+At that time, the navy was a force equipped with surface ships only.
+In the 21st century, the Bangladesh Navy started to consider the necessity of being a three-dimensional force equipped with submarines and aircraft.
+It was in 2009 that the first two aircraft were ordered for the navy.
 The aircraft were two AgustaWestland AW109 search and rescue helicopters.
 The naval aviation formally started its journey on 14 July 2011 with the induction of the helicopters.
 Two Dornier 228NG maritime patrol aircraft joined the service in 2013 to mark the beginning of fixed-wing aircraft fleet.
 After the formulation of the Forces Goal 2030 in 2010, the development of the naval aviation is going on in accordance with the goal.

 Bangladesh Naval Aviation joined in the search operation of missing Malaysia Airlines Flight 370 with a Dornier 228NG MPA in March 2014.
 The search was renewed in May 2014 when an Australian exploration company claimed to have traced aircraft debris in the Bay of Bengal.

-Markings
+Insignia & Motto

-Bangladesh Navy aircraft uses green and red roundels keeping similarity with the flag of Bangladesh.
+Aircraft of the Bangladesh Navy use green and red roundels keeping similarity with the flag of Bangladesh.
 The naval ensign is placed at the tail of the aircraft.
-The service titles BANGLADESH NAVY appear on the port side in English and starboard side in Bangla script.
+The service titles of Bangladesh Navy appear on the port side in English and starboard side in Bangla script.